 A: My mother lived to 96 and was independent until she died.
 At 91, she was getting a little shaky, and we suggested she move to a new assisted living facility.
 Two days before the moving van was coming, I went to have dinner with her and she told me she wasn’t going because her coffee table wouldn’t fit in the new apartment.

 At first, I got frustrated and thought, So, we’ll get a new coffee table.
-But then I realized that what she was really saying was she didn’t want to move.
+But then I realized that what she was really saying was she didn’t want to move and that this mattered a great deal to her.
 And why did I care if she moved or not?
-So I brought in someone to be with her everyday, and she died having lived in her apartment the whole time.
+So I brought in someone to be with her every day, and she died having lived in her apartment the whole time.
 She taught me a lot.